 They do, however, make an important point: “[N]ot all insects are the same; different bugs see slightly different wavelengths.”
 That, plus the fact that we’re dealing with nocturnal insects here – that is, bugs that have evolved over eons, literally, to fly and feed at night – brings us to a preferred explanation:

 Debbie Hadley, an expert on insects, says the bugs are mistaking a white light for the moon, which they use to navigate a straight path.
 The problem is that the light bulb is close enough to touch, so it’s useless as a navigational aid over any distance.

 It’s about the color, or color temperature, of the light.
 That’s something all of these references agree on.

 No, it’s not that the bugs can’t see it.
 Maybe not all of them and maybe not as well as they can see the moon, but they can.
 They still come up to it, but they don’t get stuck there.

 Finally, the close resemblance between a round, white light bulb and the round, white moon makes the possibility of confusing the two very real.

 They're confused by a light that resembles the moon, and not so much by one that doesn't.

 Yellow bug lights, or “Bug Away” lights, can usually be found in most hardware and home improvement stores.
 If that isn’t working for you, they’re available online.
-Compare Prices.
-Either way, you can find them in fluorescent, or CFL, as well as incandescent.
-Saves money and keeps on burning.
+It might be helpful to compare prices.
+Either way, you can find them in fluorescent, or CFL, as well as incandescent which saves money and keeps on burning.